ocramz/ocramz.github.io/_posts/2017-02-07-golub-kahan-lanczos.markdown

 $$

 Note : of course also the coefficients $$\alpha_i$$ are "outputs" to the iteration, but of the elements of $$B$$ only $$\beta_i$$ is required to compute the results of iteration $$i+1$$.
-In [sparse-linear-algebra](https://hackage.haskell.org/package/sparse-linear-algebra) I implemented this control flow using the [State monad](https://hackage.haskell.org/package/mtl-2.2.1/docs/Control-Monad-State-Strict.html), which makes the partial datastructures produced during iteration invisible to the rest of the program, by construction.

 The final step will be slightly different, again due to the structure of $$B$$: